ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/Porting_uz_Framework_to_KR260/Porting_uz_Framework_to_KR260.rst

         * update_speed_and_position_of_encoder_on_D5(&Global_Data);
         * PWM_3L_SetDutyCycle();

     #.
-Comment out the Assertion in ``uz_gpio.c`` line 44.
+Comment out the Assertion in ``uz / uz_GPIO / uz_gpio.c`` line 44.
 We disabled the Outputs from the PS-GPIO, so this assertion will fire!

         * uz_assert( uz_gpio_get_enable_output(self) );

     #.
-Fixing the Stop-Flag in ``nw_init / uz_platform_state_machine.c``  line 277 to 0.
+Fixing the Stop-Flag in ``hw_init / uz_platform_state_machine.c``  line 277 to 0.
 With no PS-GPIO enabled, we can't get any buttons.

 #.
 Changes for the FreeRTOS-Project: